The Animals of Farthing Wood (TV series): Cast

-Fox, the leader of the Animals of Farthing Wood, was voiced by Rupert Farley in the UK and Ireland version but in the US home video version he was played by Ralph Macchio.
+Fox, the leader of the Animals of Farthing Wood, was voiced by Rupert Farley in the UK and Ireland version, but in the US home video version, he was played by Ralph Macchio.

-Availability
+Release

 In October 2016, Network Distributing released all three series of The Animals of Farthing Wood onto a DVD box set.
 This was the first time that all episodes had been released in English as an official and complete set.
 As of 2021, the series is available for digital purchase in HD format in the UK on Amazon Prime Video.

-Buzz Books

-These are based upon the characters in the television series.
-Some parts had happened differently.